-The affirmative vote of holders of a plurality of the votes cast by holders of shares of Common Stock present and represented by proxy and entitled to vote on the matter is required for the election of the Class I Directors.
-Abstentions and broker non-votes will not be counted as voting with respect to the election of the Class I Directors and, therefore, will not have an effect on the election of the Class I Directors.
+The affirmative vote of holders of a plurality of the votes cast by holders of shares of Common Stock present and represented by proxy and entitled to vote on the matter is required for the election of the Class II Directors.
+Abstentions and broker non-votes will not be counted as voting with respect to the election of the Class II Directors and, therefore, will not have an effect on the election of the Class II Directors.

-The affirmative vote of holders of a majority of shares of Common Stock present or represented by proxy and entitled to vote on the matter is required for the approval of the amended and restated 1996 Stock Option and Grant Plan (the "1996 Stock Plan").
-Broker non-votes will not be considered entitled to vote on this matter and, therefore, will have no effect on the approval of the amended and restated 1996 Stock Plan.
-Abstentions will be counted as voting against the amendment to the 1996 Stock Plan.
+The affirmative vote of holders of a majority of shares of Common Stock present or represented by proxy and entitled to vote on the matter is required for the approval of the amendment to the Company's Option Plan, approval of the amendment of the Company's ESPP, and the ratification of the selection of the independent public accountants.
+Broker non-votes will not be considered present and represented and entitled to vote on these matters and, therefore, will have no effect on the approval of the amendment of the Company's Option Plan, the approval of the amendment of the Company's ESPP or the ratification of the selection of the independent public accountants.
+Abstentions will be counted as voting against the amendment of the Company's Option Plan, against the approval of the amendment of the Company's ESPP and against the ratification of the selection of independent public accountants.

 Stockholders of the Company are requested to complete, date, sign and return the accompanying Proxy Card in the enclosed envelope.
 You may also vote by telephone or on the internet in accordance with the procedures on the proxy card.
 Common Stock represented by properly executed proxies received by the Company and not revoked will be voted at the Annual Meeting in accordance with the instructions contained therein.
-If instructions are not given therein, properly executed proxies will be voted "FOR" the election of the nominees for Director listed in this Proxy Statement and "FOR" the amended and restated 1996 Stock Plan.
-It is not anticipated that any matters other than the election of Class I Directors and the approval of the amended and restated 1996 Stock Plan will be presented at the Annual Meeting.
+If instructions are not given therein, properly executed proxies will be voted "FOR" the election of the nominees for Director listed in this Proxy Statement, the approval of the amendment of the Company's Option Plan, the approval of the Annual Meeting in accordance with the ratification of the Company's selection of Deloitte and Touche LLP as the Company's Option Plan, the approval of the amendment to the Company's ESPP and the ratification of the Company's selection of Deloitte and Touche LLP as the Company's independent public accountants will be presented at the Annual Meeting.
 If other matters are presented, proxies will be voted in accordance with the discretion of the proxy holders.
 Internet and telephone voting procedures verify stockholders' identities and allow stockholders to confirm that voting has been recorded correctly.
 Stockholders voting through the internet should realize that there may be additional costs with electronic access, such as usage charges from internet access providers that must be paid by the stockholder.